 One query is issued at a time, but any number of queries can be executing simultaneously.
 As new queries are issued, the in-progress spinner on the right reports the number of currently executing queries.
 Hovering the mouse over the spinner/counter will turn it into an “X” which can be clicked to cancel all in-progress queries.
-Since some queries can can continue forever (e.g. wiretapping a standing query), clicking the “X” that appears in the progress spinner is the only way to gracefully end the query.
+Since some queries can can continue forever (e.g. wiretapping a Standing Query), clicking the “X” that appears in the progress spinner is the only way to gracefully end the query.

 In addition to node-centric queries, queries can return textual or tabular results.
 These results are not rendered on the canvas directly but into a text area that appears at the bottom of the canvas.
 By default, all queries entered into the query bar are expected to return nodes or an error will be thrown.
 To deliberately run a query that is expected to return text, hold the Shift key while executing the query.
 Query and system errors are also reported in the text area.
 Results can continue to stream through the text area in perpetuity, so the right side also includes a button to scroll to the very top or bottom of the results.
 The text area can be resized by dragging its top border, or closed manually by the clicking the “X”.

-Connect includes many utility functions built in, and the ability to add in custom user-defined queries.
+Quine Enterprise includes many utility functions built in, and the ability to add in custom user-defined queries.
 To list all available functions which can be included in queries, you can execute the text query

-CALL dbms.functions() or
+CALL help.functions() or